newrelic/helm-charts/charts/mysql-otel/README.md

 ## TLS

-Set `tls.insecure: false` (the default) to require an encrypted connection, `tls.insecureSkipVerify: true` to skip certificate validation (useful for self-signed certs in test environments, but weakens the connection's security guarantees), and `tls.caFile` to a CA bundle path mounted into the collector container if the MySQL server's certificate isn't in the default trust store — for example, an **Amazon RDS instance with "Require SSL/TLS" enforcement needs `caFile` pointed at Amazon's RDS CA bundle**.
+`tls.insecure: false` and `tls.insecure_skip_verify: false` are the receiver's fixed defaults (requiring an encrypted connection with certificate validation) — not `values.yaml` fields in either mode.
+Use `additionalReceiverConfig.tls.insecure_skip_verify=true` to skip certificate validation (useful for self-signed certs in test environments, but weakens the connection's security guarantees), and `additionalReceiverConfig.tls.ca_file` to a CA bundle path mounted into the collector container if the MySQL server's certificate isn't in the default trust store — for example, an **Amazon RDS instance with "Require SSL/TLS" enforcement needs `ca_file` pointed at Amazon's RDS CA bundle**.
 Confirm these flags' actual behavior against a real MySQL instance requiring TLS before relying on this in production — see `TESTING.md`.

-In multi-instance mode, `tls.*` (like the other scrape-behavior settings) is one shared value applied to every entry, not configurable per instance — see "Multi-instance schema" below for why.
+In multi-instance mode, `tls.*` (like the other scrape-behavior settings) is one shared value applied to every entry via `additionalReceiverConfig`, not configurable per instance — see "Multi-instance schema" below for why.

 ## Automated setup (`setupJob.enabled: true`)